-Figure 1: The central processing core of the Khalifa and Weir's (2009) cognitive model of reading (Khalifa & Weir, 2009, p.43).
+Figure 1.
+The central processing core of the Khalifa and Weir's (2009) cognitive model of reading (Khalifa & Weir, 2009, p.
+43).

-Khalifa and Weir's model (2009) posits that accurate and automatic word recognition, the lowest level process, is key to efficient reading comprehension (see also e.g. Grabe, 2009; Perfetti, 1985; Wagner & Stanovich, 1996).
+2009; Perfetti, 1985; Wagner & Stanovich, 1996).
 Automaticity is said to be the result of repeated experience, meaning that higher-performing readers, who have more efficient word recognition processes, have more attentional capacity available in their working memory to divert to higher-level reading processes.
-The converse is true for lower-performing readers who are theorised to have less attentional capacity to invest in higher-level processing (Khalifa & Weir, 2009).
+The converse is true for lower-performing readers who are theorized to have less attentional capacity to invest in higher-level processing (Khalifa & Weir, 2009).

-Expanding on this, the processes in Khalifa and Weir's model (2009) build upon one another, from the bottom-up perspective, i.e. words being parsed into phrases, phrases into sentences, etc., and disruptions at the word recognition level can cascade upwards.
+Expanding on this, the processes in Khalifa and Weir's model (2009) build upon one another, from the bottom-up perspective (i.e. words being parsed into phrases, phrases into sentences, etc.), and disruptions at the word recognition level can cascade upwards.
 Under time pressure, such as when sitting a test, this would mean that the individual who has less efficient word recognition abilities faces greater difficulty in parsing phrases and sentences, and thus a greater proportion of their time-limited cognitive capacity will be expended on these lower-level processes.
 This is not to suggest, however, that bottom-up processing is the only method of extracting meaning from a text.
-Khalifa and Weir (2009) suggest that topdown processing (e.g., using background information to aid in the comprehension of lowerlevel units of meaning) also plays a part in reading and that there are two distinct uses for it; firstly, to enrich understanding of the text, and secondly, to aid in decoding when lower-level processing abilities are inadequate.
+Khalifa and Weir (2009) suggest that top-down processing (e.g., using background information to aid in the comprehension of lower-level units of meaning) also plays a part in reading and that there are two distinct uses for it; first, to enrich understanding of the text, and second, to aid in decoding when lower-level processing abilities are inadequate.
 Readers with poor lower-level processing ability are posited to be more likely to be engaging in the second use (to aid decoding), to the detriment of the first use, meaning they have less available capacity for enriching a more global understanding of the text (Khalifa & Weir, 2009).

 The findings on which reading processes can actually be assessed by gap-filling tasks are mixed.
 With reference to fixed-ratio cloze tasks, numerous studies support the position that these can measure higher-level reading processes (Bachman, 1985; Brown, 1983; Chihara, Oller, Weaver, & Chavez-Oller, 1977; Cziko, 1978; Gamarra & Jonz, 1987; Jonz, 1987, 1990; McKenna & Layton, 1990; Oller, 1975; Taylor, 1957), while other research supports the argument that they are poor measures of higher-level reading processes (Alderson, 1980; Kibby, 1980; Klein-Braley, 1983; Leys, Fielding, Herman, & Pearson, 1983; Markham, 1985; Porter, 1978, 1983; Shanahan & Kamil, 1983).
-A potential explanation for these conflicting results, posited by Brown (2004, p.
+A potential explanation for these conflicting results, posited by Brown (2003, p.
 84), may be found in the reading ability level of the test-takers in relation to the difficulty of the items.
-Brown asserts that with lower proficiency test-takers, these tasks are likely testing more at the intrasentential, lower processing level, as these test-takers cannot handle more complex textual information, whereas for higher proficiency test-takers, they may test both intra-sentential and inter-sentential processing, as these test-takers have the linguistic ability to make use of more global textual information.
+Brown asserts that with lower proficiency test-takers, these tasks are likely testing more at the intra-sentential, lower processing level, as these test-takers cannot handle more complex textual information, whereas for higher proficiency test-takers, they may test both intra-sentential and inter-sentential processing, as these test-takers have the linguistic ability to make use of more global textual information.
 Brown's proposition might be elucidated more formally in the cognitive frame of the Khalifa and Weir (2009) model.
-Specifically, under time pressure, lower-performing readers will not have as much surplus attention capacity to divert to higherlevel, inter-sentential reading processes as will more skilled readers.
+Specifically, under time pressure, lower-performing readers will not have as much surplus attention capacity to divert to higher-level, inter-sentential reading processes as will more skilled readers.